Last updated: February 2026

 Transition to adulthood |

 Transitioning to adulthood is a process that requires planning and preparation.
-This 3 part series is for teens and parents and covers a variety of topics related to preparing your teen to become an adult.
+This 2-part series is for teens and parents and covers a variety of topics related to preparing your teen to become an adult.
 Part 1 discusses concerns and challenges facing youth and provides ideas on how to promote independence using ABA strategies.
-Part 2 discusses the development of a collaborative and comprehensive transition plan, which will include Ministry of Education requirements and your school’s responsibility to work with you to prepare your child for life beyond high school.
-In part 3, we will share tips for what makes for a good transition including samples for completing paperwork, while also reviewing resources (e.g.; apps, community and provincial resources) available for young adults with ASD and their families.
+In part 2, we will share tips for what makes for a good transition including samples for completing paperwork, while also reviewing resources (e.g.; apps, community and provincial resources) available for young adults with ASD and their families.
 Recommended for: parents and teens See available dates and register Having troubles viewing this form?
 We recommend you open it using Chrome or Firefox on your laptop, tablet or mobile device. |

-This workshop explores strategies you can use to set your preschooler up for success during daily transitions including between activities, across environments and between people.
-Recommended for: Parents of toddlers and preschoolers age 2-4 See available dates and register Having troubles viewing this form?
+This workshop explores strategies you can use to set your child up for success during daily transitions including between activities, across environments, and between people.
+Recommended for: Parents of children of all ages See available dates and register Having troubles viewing this form?
 We recommend you open it using Chrome or Firefox on your laptop, tablet or mobile device. |

 School readiness services